highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

 How to connect component to a cell?
 ----------------------------------
 Each cell must have an `id` field.
-The same id must be passed in the component config to the `cell` field.
-Example configuration of component and renderTo:
+The same id must be passed in the component config to the `renderTo` field.
+Example configuration of component and cell:

 ```js
     gui: {